casukhelai/readme_generator/exREADME.md

   * [Question](#questions)

   ## Installation
-  this
+  npm i inquirer --save

   ## Usage
-  is
+  This application is meant to be used to have a template for a readme for your project

   ## License

-    This repository is under the [Apache 2.0](https://opensource.org/licenses/Apache-2.0).
+    This repository is under the [Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0).

   ## Contribution
-  a test
+  This is a demo, no contribution guidelines for this

   ## Testing
-  this is a test
+  node index.js

   ## Questions
-  If you have any further questions please contact me at [test](mailto:test).
+  If you have any further questions please contact me at [ishya.casukhela@gmail.com](mailto:ishya.casukhela@gmail.com).
 View more of my work at [casukhelai](https://github.com/casukhelai).